revanurambareesh/forexInsights/README.md

 **(WORK IN PROGRESS!!
 This project is by no means complete or error free just as yet.)**

-*Data collected is about 100MB.
-Since Data is uploaded here, the repository is large and is downloadable as zip file with 20MB*
+*Data scraped from web is about 450MB.
+Since Data is uploaded here, the repository is large and is downloadable as zip file of about 90MB*

 Author: **Ambareesh Revanur**  ([more](https://in.linkedin.com/in/ambareeshr)) *Innovation hack!*